veekun/pokedex/README.md

 bin/docker-pokedex dump -l all
 ```

-You also have a special command to re-build the docker image:
+You also have a special command to re-build the docker image (e.g. after editing files):
 ```bash
 bin/docker-pokedex rebuild
 ```